leaguecn/leenotes/Reading-notes-of-2018CVPR.md

 -------------------

 #### 3D Object Detection with Latent Support Surfaces
+**使用潜在的支持表面检测三维物体**
 *by Zhile Ren & Erik B. Sudderth*

 **Abstract**
 We develop a 3D object detection algorithm that uses latent support surfaces to capture contextual relationships in indoor scenes.
 Existing 3D representations for RGB-D images capture the local shape and appearance of object categories, but have limited power to represent objects with different visual styles.
 The detection of small objects is also challenging because the search space is very large in 3D scenes.
 However, we observe that much of the shape variation within 3D object categories can be explained by the location of a latent support surface, and smaller objects are often supported by larger objects.
 Therefore, we explicitly use latent support surfaces to better represent the 3D appearance of large objects, and provide contextual cues to improve the detection of small objects.
 We evaluate our model with 19 object categories from the SUN RGB-D database, and demonstrate state-of-the-art performance.
+//

 ![](https://github.com/leaguecn/leenotes/raw/master/img/3D-Object-Detection-with-Latent-Support-Surfaces.png)